antoniocosentino/flippingCards/README.md

-# flipCards
+# flipCards 🃏
-iOS & Android app for learning new words
+iOS & Android app for learning new German words (WIP).